-As described, in 1932, McConnell's predecessors constructed and changed their conveyance of Stroud water through the Kauer Ditch which lies upstream from this portion of the original Stroud Creek channel.
+As described, in 1932, McConnell's predecessors constructed and changed their conveyance of Stroud water through the Kauer Ditch which lies upstream from this portion of the

+EXCEPTIONS TO PRELIMINARY ORDER APPROVING TRANSFER, ORDER DENYING PETITION TO RE-OPEN HEARING, AND PETITION FOR SITE VISIT - Page 34 original Stroud Creek channel.
 Most of the time, there was very little water left to flow through this section of the original Stroud Creek channel after all the other water rights were filled on Stroud Creek, which in essence dewatered this section of the Stroud Creek channel.
-Following the construction of the Kauer Ditch in 1932, the West Springs Ditch-which is a collection ditch-was dug on Whittaker's private property to more efficiently collect and channel the West Springs water to Whittaker's place of use.
+Following the construction of the Kauer Ditch in 1932, the West Springs Ditch-which is a spring collection ditch-was dug on Whittaker's private property to more efficiently collect and channel the West Springs water to the Floyd J. Whittaker to Whittaker's place of use under 74-157.
 Prior to 1932, a flume was constructed to divert the water from the West Springs over the Stroud Creek channel.
 After McConnell's water was moved to the Kauer Ditch by their predecessors, the flume across the Stroud Creek channel was unnecessary since there was little or no Stroud Creek water left to flow through that section of property.
-Accordingly, the general lack of Stroud Creek water is not and has not been caused by Whittaker's "unauthorized diversion of Stroud Creek," but rather by the movement of McConnell's water by his predecessors to the Kauer Ditch in 1932.
+Accordingly, the general lack of Stroud Creek," but rather by the movement of McConnell's water by his predecessors to the Kauer Ditch in 1932.
 The Kauer Ditch was known to IDWR as its heading has an IDWR identification tag on it.

 It is also worth noting that at the time of the Whittaker decision in 1954, McConnell's predecessor's water right decrees did not describe the Kauer Ditch as an authorized point of diversion, even though the agreement started around 1912, but the agreement was still upheld by the Idaho Supreme Court with no direction or discussion about whether Kauer's water rights had been amended or needed to be amended.
 In those days, the standards for describing water rights and use of water were less formal than they are today.
 And given the current position of the Department, that the Whittaker v.
-Kauer decision must be noted on the SRBA partial decree for Whittaker's 74-157, James Whittaker-a man who is now years old-was caught assuming that the historical administration documented in the Whittkaer v.
+Kauer decision must be noted on the SRBA partial decree for Whittaker's 74-157, James Whittaker was caught assuming that the historical administration documented in the Whittkaer v.
 Kauer decision would not change and that however that decision needed to be documented in the partial decree, if at all, IDWR would recommend it correctly.

 IDWR was aware, or at a minimum should have been aware, of the Idaho Supreme Court decision, and Whittaker never did anything to hide it.

 IDWR's position concerning administration of Whittaker's 74-157 is different today than it was before, and given this position, it is unsurprising that Whittaker wished 74-157 was described with the additional detail of the Whittaker v.
 Kauer decision as it would likely avoid the current dispute and all that comes with contested cases and litigation.
 Until 2020, water was administered and delivered under 74-157 to Whittaker without incident consistent with this agreement that began over a century ago.
-To state that the use of water and the changes on the

-Whittaker Two Dot Ranch property was unauthorized ignores portions of the plain language of the Whittaker v.
+To state that the use of water and the changes on the Whittaker Two Dot Ranch property was unauthorized ignores portions of the plain language of the Whittaker v.
 Kauer decision.
-The Hearing Officer selectively acknowledge portions of this decision in the Preliminary Order and ignore others, particularly those that give context to why the water was used as it was on the Whittaker Two Dot Ranch property.3
+The Hearing Officer selectively acknowledged portions of this decision in the Preliminary Order and ignore others, particularly those that give context to why the water was used as it was on the Whittaker Two Dot Ranch property.7